 The UI Program provides weekly UI benefit payments for workers, including commercial fishermen, who lose their job through no fault of their own.
-The UI program is a unique federal-state program created by federal law and administered by the EDD under federal and state laws.
+The UI Program is a unique federal-state program created by federal law and administered by the EDD under federal and state laws.
 It is financed by unemployment program tax contributions from employers.
-When the UI program was established as a part of the Social Security Act of 1935, it offered for the first time, an economic line of defense against the effects of unemployment, assisting not only the individual but also the local communities.
+When the UI program was established as a part of the Social Security Act of 1935, it offered for the first time an economic line of defense against the effects of unemployment, assisting not only the individuals but also the local communities.
 Through a system of payments made directly to unemployed workers, UI helps ensure that at least some of life's necessities, most notably food, shelter, and clothing, can be met while unemployed individuals seek new work.

-During the calendar year 2020, in addition to administering the regular UI benefit program, the EDD also administered the following federal programs provided for under the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act) (Public Law 116-136):
+During the calendar year 2021, in addition to administering the regular UI benefit program, the EDD also administered the following federal programs provided for under the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act) (Public Law 116-136), as amended by the Continued Assistance to Unemployed Workers Act of 2020 (Public Law 116-260) and the American Rescue Plan Act of 2021 (Public Law 117-2):

-The Pandemic Unemployment Assistance (PUA) program designed to help mitigate the economic effects of the COVID-19 pandemic by providing for temporary benefits for individuals who became unemployed due to a COVID-19 related reason specified under the CARES Act and who do not qualify for regular UI benefits, such as individuals who are self-employed.

-- The Pandemic Emergency Unemployment Compensation (PEUC) extension that provides additional weeks of benefits to individuals who exhausted their regular UI benefits. - The Federal Pandemic Unemployment Compensation (FPUC) program that provided a temporary emergency increase of \$600 in unemployment benefits for weeks of unemployment from March 29, 2020 through July 25, 2020.
+- The Pandemic Unemployment Assistance (PUA) program designed to help mitigate the economic effects of the COVID-19 pandemic by providing for temporary benefits for individuals who became unemployed due to a COVID-19 related reason specified under the CARES Act and who do not qualify for regular UI benefits, such as individuals who are self-employed.
+This program ended on September 4, 2021. - The Pandemic Emergency Unemployment Compensation (PEUC) extension program that provided additional weeks of benefits to individuals who exhausted their regular UI benefits.
+This program ended on September 4, 2021.